ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 Let's quit worrying about whether we will get done in 3 months for now.
 Let's get good at being done everyday.

+On [Woody's website](http://zuill.us/WoodyZuill/beyond-estimates/){:target="_blank"}, you can find more info on his take on estimates.

 Thanks for reading, everyone!
 Hope you find this blog post as interesting as we did the conference!